tegralomo/Security-Code-Review-Portfolio/README.md

 ## About

 This portfolio documents my hands-on security code review work across multiple platforms and vulnerability classes.
-Each finding includes the vulnerable code snippet, an explanation of the flaw, how it can be exploited, and the recommended fix — mapped to the OWASP Top 10 where applicable.
+Each finding includes the vulnerable code snippet, an explanation of the flaw, how it can be exploited, and the recommended fix, mapped to the OWASP Top 10 where applicable.

-I'm a final-year Information Sciences student at the University of Pretoria with a cybersecurity focus, currently building offensive security skills through the CyberHER programme, HackTheBox, TryHackMe, OverTheWire, and PortSwigger Web Security Academy.

----

 ## Repository Structure